-For a pantheon inhabiting monster, it is odd that a good Mummy movie a rarity.
+For a pantheon-inhabiting monster, it is odd that a good Mummy movie is a rarity.
 Unlike werewolves and vampires, Mummies got stuck in a familiar trope vortex of sameness.
 Fear not, though, The Scariest Things has found some buried treasures for you!

 Most people will agree that the classic Universal Horror Monsters are Count Dracula, Frankenstein’s Monster, The Wolf Man, The Gill Man, and The Mummy.
 Of all these legendary monsters, the mummy has probably suffered more than any of his brethren, though every generation will try and come out with a version for new audiences.
 The problem is that a proper mummy movie often falls precisely into regular tropes that rarely vary:

 Mummies are Egyptian.
 Usually.
 Sometimes they are from Texas.
 Or China.
 Or Mexico.
 But usually Egypt.

 The mummy is ancient.
 They are desiccated and usually wrapped in tattered ceremonial bandages.

 The mummy was a former priest or king who was buried for the sin of forbidden love.
 Often the lost love is reincarnated in the form of a young English woman.

 The mummy is discovered by ambitious archaeologists of varying degrees of scruples.

 The mummy is brought back to life by an ancient hieroglyphic written scroll, often read by a cultish priest.

 Mummies are stranglers, not flesh-eaters.
 Mummy movies are usually fairly bloodless as horror movies go.